gblewis1/intel-inb-manageability/docs/In-Band Manageability User Guide - Azure.md

 **NOTE:** The Device Reboot is an optional field.

-For any Xlink driver update it is mandatory to reboot the device.

 Input “yes” for Device Reboot as seen below.

-You can only use signed packages to update Xlink Driver application

 <img src="media/In-Band Manageability User Guide - Azure/media/image51.png" alt="Graphical user interface, application Description automatically generated" style="width:5.64166in;height:5.95643in" />